PhilipSargent/h2-in-pipes/README.md

 To cite this work, please click on "Cite this repository" on the right-hand menu.

 We have a paper just accepted for publication (29/02/2024) in J.Intl Hydrogen Energy which documents and uses these calculations for the case where UK distribution gas pipes are repurposed to carry hydrogen.
-If you would like a preprint of this paper, please email me or post an Issue on this project to contact me.
+If you would like a preprint of this paper, please just look at the file https://github.com/PhilipSargent/h2-in-pipes/blob/main/_SUBMIT3-BOTH-Hydrogen_pipe_friction.pdf in this repo.

 )![p2_h2_ratio](https://github.com/PhilipSargent/h2-in-pipes/assets/5623885/f8d56427-4b60-459e-a01f-bdbe93a717fe)
 ![moody_afzal](https://github.com/PhilipSargent/h2-in-pipes/assets/5623885/06769e5b-2bf3-4444-86ae-99622bd48139)